Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 #### Contacts

-* Custom contact fields can be migrated together with *modules classes*.
+* Custom contact fields can be migrated together with *module classes*.
 * For performance reasons, contacts and related objects are migrated using bulk SQL queries.
 As a result, you always need to delete all Contacts, Activities and Consent agreements before running the migration (when using the `migrate --contact-management` parameter).

 ## Configuration